wizardengineer/simplekernel/README.md

 ## Thanks for the help:
 <br>
 Thanks to the fams [xeroxz](https://twitter.com/_xeroxz?lang=en) , [Daax](https://twitter.com/daax_rynd),
-[Irql0](https://github.com/irql0) and Dinero {born anew} for the spark of inspiration on my continuous effort on this project and for helping me understand certain concepts within kernel/OS development. =)
+[Irql0](https://github.com/irql0) and Dinero{born anew} for the spark of inspiration on my continuous effort on this project and for helping me understand certain concepts within kernel/OS development. =)

 <br>